buaabyl/qwt_windows/README.md

 # QWT windows build

-TODO: Add some demo.

 I choose Qt 5.7.0 for my daily used, but keep Qt Creator update.

 So there are a problem: the Qt library shipped with Qt Creator is newest!

 An the plugin for Qt Creator must match that Qt library.

-If you didn't need Qt Designer feature, just build libqwt.a, or you have to compile designer plugin yourself:(
+If you didn't need Qt Designer feature, just build libqwt.a,

+or you have to compile designer plugin yourself:(

 I just compile it, for myself.